justina777/google-map-hackathon/README.md

 http://localhost:8080
 ```

-5. Stop the web application
-Find the running container
+5. Stop the web application by find the running container
 ```
 $ docker ps
 ```
-Stop the running container
+6. Stop the running container
 ```
 $ docker stop <your_container_id>
 ```